 Step 2: Determine how.

 This might seem apparent at first glance.
 If you’re receiving messages via text or social media, that would be the how, right?
-Well, yes and no. How is far more involved in the sense of how the attacker / harasser is using information they know.
-If the subject knows your favorite animal is a bear, and is consistently taunting you with this fact, then that knowledge can become evidence to prove it is a specific person.
+Well, yes and no. How is far more involved in the sense of how the attacker/harasser is using the information they know.
+If the subject knows your favorite animal is a bear and is consistently taunting you with this fact, then that knowledge can become evidence to prove it is a specific person.
 The ‘how’ is just as important as the ‘why’.
 Find knowledge that only certain individuals might know, and narrow down a list.

 Step 3: Collect evidence

 You will want to narrow down your options and set up a defensive strategy in case the problem gets worse.
 The best strategy, in this case, would be to collect evidence.
 You need to play the subject’s game without making it obvious that you are digging for information.
 It is imperative to analyze the subject and learn their mannerisms and personality in order to accomplish this.
 In this regard, you are essentially learning to use their personality flaws as methods to gain access to information.
 Most people are not master manipulators, and even those people will end up slipping eventually.

 Step 4: Be assertive and then disengage.

 Anytime you engage with an attacker or harasser, you risk adding fuel to the fire.
 Many harassers tend to get their fuel from a reaction, if it is not monetarily motivated.
 Even if it is monetarily motivated, disengagement will still be the best option.
 Harassers, stalkers, and bullies are mentally weak by nature.
 They cannot live and let live.
 These individuals thrive on control over others because they feel insecure and rejected from those that they feel owe them something.